mariochampion/roboflow/README.md

 * [Python 2.7](https://docs.python.org/2/index.html/) - The programming language
 * [TensorFlow](https://www.tensorflow.org/) - An open-source software library for Machine Intelligence

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](url) for details on our code of conduct, and the process for submitting pull requests.

 ## Authors